zenkavi/ADDM.jl/docs/src/tutorials/05_custom_model.md

 # Defining custom models

-Though the packages comes with the standard attentional DDM that allows for multiplicative and additive discounting of unattended items, users might also conceive of other generative processes (within the sequantial sampling to a bound framework) that give rise to observed choices and response times.
+Though the toolbox comes with the standard attentional DDM that allows for multiplicative and additive discounting of unattended items, users might also conceive of other generative processes (within the sequantial sampling to a bound framework) that give rise to observed choices and response times.

 In this tutorial we lay out the framework for how to incorporate such models within our toolbox to take advantage of Julia's processing speed.